nejohnston/Sprout/README.md

 * [📁 Content](#content)

 ## ⭐ General Info
 Sprout is a gardening app targeting hobbyist gardeners.
 Sprout allows a user can learn about native-plant and bee-friendly species and engage with the community by splitting into teams.

 ## ⚙ Technologies
 Technologies/languages used for this project:

+### VSC (Visual Studio Code)
+Visual Studio Code is a source-code editor that is compatible with a variety of programming languages, including Java, JavaScript, Go, Node.js, Python and C++.

 ### JSX
 JSX allows us to render JS objects in HTML.
 This makes it easier to write React components and leverage props and states within the component's HTML.